 As a result of the Covid-19 pandemic a significant amount of additional Government grants were provided to local authorities.
+The Council also received a grant to give Council Tax payers a rebate of £150 to help offset the increased cost of energy.
 The accounting requirements differ dependent on whether the Council is acting as either a principal or an agent or whether they are non-ringfenced grants.
 In general terms if the Council has discretion on grant scheme criteria they are acting as a principal and the transactions will be included in the CIES, where there is no discretion the Council acts as an intermediary agent and transactions will not be shown in the CIES.
-The most material grant transactions within the CIES are shown on a separate line and these relate to the Additional Restrictions Grant (ARG) and the Local Authority Discretionary Relief Fund (LADGF).